vincent-pradeilles/KeyPathKit/README.md

 ### filter

-Filters out element whose value is `false` for a boolean property.
+Filters out element whose value is `false` for one (or several) boolean property.

 ```swift
 contacts.filter(where: \.hasDriverLicense)